MatthewKelsey/MatthewKelsey/README.md

 <h2>My Hobbies</h2>
-When I'm not coding, I enjoy playing the guitar and traveling.
+When I'm not coding, I enjoy playing the guitar and travelling.
 Music has been a passion of mine since I was young, and I love playing everything from classic rock to bossa nova.
 Travelling is also a huge passion of mine, and I've been fortunate to visit and live in many different countries and experience different cultures.

 <h2>My Recent Projects</h2>
 One of my favorite things to do is to create PWAs.
 I love the challenge of building fast, responsive web applications that can work offline and provide a seamless user experience.
 Some of my recent projects include: